abugid/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4 print the last 10 lines of a file
 5 print the first 10 lines of a file
 6 print a specific line from a file
+7 create and modify a file with a complex name